Got Your 6 wanted to launch a new platform called “Veterans Showcase” to highlight the positive impact veterans have on the community.

 Prototype & Test

-(Wireframes of the administrator’s view: 1) Content Feed, 2) Scheduling Posts, 3) Editing the filter)
+(Wireframes of the administrator’s view: 1) Editing the Content Filter, 2) Scheduling Posts from Curated Content, 3) Content Feed)

 Once I photoshopped the mockup of the prototype, I live-tweaked the front-end with Paul and Melanie.